 When held up to the light, or filled with water with a light shining down on it, a dragon and phoenix finely drawn in blue with clouds and the pearl in red can be seen within the body.

 The bowl have a molded "Guan" mark on its base.
 It is not eggshell but otherwise very similar to the vase above.

-I know that they are doing them today but some are also late Qing to early Republic and I think it is difficult to draw the line
+I know that they are making them today but some also seems to be late Qing to early Republic but I think it is difficult to tell the difference.

 The interior color does not follow the exterior molding and the fixed-on but freely rotating base is quite a feat in itself.